google-research/arco-era5/raw/README.md

 _Pre-requisites_:

-1. Set up a cloud project with sufficient permissions to use cloud storage (such as [GCS](https://cloud.google.com/storage)) and a Beam runner (such as [Dataflow](https://cloud.google.com/dataflow)).
+1. Set up a Cloud project with sufficient permissions to use cloud storage (such as [GCS](https://cloud.google.com/storage)) and a Beam runner (such as [Dataflow](https://cloud.google.com/dataflow)).
    > Note: Other cloud systems should work too, such as S3 and Elastic Map Reduce.
 However, these are untested.
 If you
    > experience an error here, please let us know by [filing an issue](https://github.com/google/weather-tools/issues).